projectinnovatenewark/csx2/workshops/workshop_3/ready_set_go.md

 `button = Button(4)`
 > Specifying "4" is how Python knows which pin we will be using.

-3. Next we are going to define 3 methods for our button: `buttonPressed()”, “buttonHeld()”, and “buttonReleased()”.
+3. Next we are going to define 3 methods for our button: "buttonPressed()”, “buttonHeld()”, and “buttonReleased()”.
 When these methods are used, each will print a statement regarding the action described in their name.
 Use the following in your file:
 > Methods are simply functions that are specific to a certain class.
 The above methods would not be able to be used with any other class or data type.

         def buttonPressed():